codebydaud/finguard-bank-app/README.md

 ## Features
 ### Customer Functionalities:
-* Create an Account: Sign up for a new account <br/>
+* Create an Account: Sign up for a new account. <br/>
 * Login: Authenticate using credentials (with JWT token handling). <br/>
 * Fund Transfer: Transfer funds between accounts. <br/>
 * View Transaction History: View the transaction history of your account. <br/>